 - Patients will often feel a sharp sensation, similar to an injection.

-- Unlike most treatments for verruca, the pain during treatment subsides and there is only prolonged pain in extreme cases.
+- Unlike most treatments for verruca, the Swift verruca treatment side effects are minimal, the pain during treatment subsides and there is only prolonged pain in extreme cases.

-- Your podiatrist may lighting reduce the lesion with a blade before treatment, also called debriding.
+- Your podiatrist may slightly reduce the lesion with a blade before treatment, also called debriding.

-- The area may feel sore in some cases after treatment; however, it will not usually prevent you from undertaking day-to-day activity.
+- The area may feel sore in some cases after treatment; however, it will not usually prevent you from undertaking day-to-day activities.

-- Most people with skin lesions can have the treatment.
-The treatment is not recommended for use of diabetic patients, patients with implanted electronic devise or electrodes of for use close to metallic objects (i.e. metal foot implants, jewellery, etc).
+- Most people with skin lesions can have Swift verruca treatment.
+The treatment is not recommended for use of diabetic patients, patients with implanted electronic devices or electrodes, or for use close to metallic objects (i.e. metal foot implants, jewellery, etc).

 The HPV virus creates a microenvironment in the skin that encourages the survival and reproduction of the virus, effectively hiding its existence from the body’s immune system.